 Plastics Recycling Explained

-Hard plastics #1 through #7, and now most plastic bags, can be recycled in your commingled recycling container at your home, business, apartment or school.
+Hard plastics #1 through #7 can be recycled in your commingled recycling container at your home, business, apartment or school.

 Read details about the different plastic types below.

 No matter what the recycling number is (e.g. #1 through #7), most plastics start out as a petroleum product like oil or natural gas.
 The only exception is Compostable Plastics, which are not recyclable in your blue bin.
 All numbered hard plastics, and many similar plastics without numbers, are recyclable.

 Let's get technical.
 The numbers identify the polymer structure of the plastic.
 You can think of them as being different types, and they are made and get recycled using different techniques:

 - Full Name: Low Density Polyethylene